Line 22 (Shanghai Metro)

-The Chongming line (崇明线 (Chóngmíng xiàn)) is a rapid transit line on the Shanghai Metro that is part of the 2018–2023 Shanghai Metro plan.
+Line 22 of the Shanghai Metro, formerly named Chongming line (崇明线 (Chóngmíng xiàn)) is a rapid transit line on the Shanghai Metro that is part of the 2018–2023 Shanghai Metro plan.
 The Chongming line was previously treated as the last phase of Line 9, and was Line 19 until 2016, when it was renamed the Chongming line.
+It would then be renamed as Line 22 in September 2024.